 - If the machine you are installing 3CX on is behind a NAT device, its ports need to be forwarded.
 See the Firewall & Router Configuration Guide to learn how to do this.

-- You need to use the latest version of Firefox, Google Chrome, Edge to access the 3CX web interface.
+- Use the latest version of Firefox, Google Chrome or Edge to access the 3CX web interface.

-- The machine also needs on demand HTTPs connection to downloads.3cx.com/* for 3CX Management Console downloads and additional information.
+- The machine also needs on demand HTTPs connection to downloads.3cx.com/*for 3CX Management Console downloads and other info.

 To install Debian for 3CX: